stevenrouk/capstone1-online-communities/README.md

 _(Note: Due the nature of the content in this dataset, there is some inappropriate language.)_

-## README Todos

-* clean up src/ folder files
-* find all the paperclips for spots where I want to insert something (:paperclip:)
-* insert links to my class files and helper scripts, where appropriate
-    * maybe have an appendix with all the files and what they're for?
-* link the technologies at the bottom

 ## Motivation

 Network data—and more generally graph data—is everywhere.